rshevchuk/force-psi-protocol/README.md

-# FORCE — PSI Protocol for Multi-Jurisdictional AML Deconfliction
+# PSI Protocol for Multi-Jurisdictional AML Deconfliction

 Сryptographic t-out-of-n private set intersection protocol for secure collaboration between different jurisdictions in cross-border investigations.
 The protocol enables detection of overlapping watchlist entries without revealing full datasets or sensitive investigative information.
 The solution is based on Shamir Secret Sharing and deterministic hash-based mapping, ensuring information-theoretic privacy of shared values and secure computation of intersections under a semi-honest adversarial model.